-Building Module 7 · Git Basics
+Building Module 7 · Git: Your Safety Net

 Why Version Control?

-The problem
+The Problem

 You’ve been working on a project.
 It’s going great.
 Then you make a change and everything breaks.
 You press Ctrl+Z a few times, but it’s not undoing what you need.
 You try more changes to fix it.
 Now things are even worse, and you can’t remember what the working version looked like.